altipeak/safewalk-java-sdk/README.md

 * Push Authentication
 * External Password Authentication

-It contains an example client App, and a .Jar libray inside /lib folder, with the methods that perform the authentication against the plataform.
+It contains an example client App, and a .jar libray inside /lib folder, with the methods that perform the authentication against the plataform.

 Note, Inside /src/main/java/com/altipeak/safewalk/SafewalkClient.java there is the description of each method and the required/optional parameters to call them.